m-mdy-m/Xprz/README.md

 ## License

-XPress is licensed under the MIT License.
+xprz is licensed under the MIT License.
 See the [LICENSE](https://github.com/m-mdy-m/XprsJS/blob/main/LICENSE) file for details.